 Kawagoe Matsuri Kaika – This museum pays homage to the extravagant Japanese festival that takes over Kawagoe during the 3rd Saturday and Sunday of October, where massive floats come together in a traditional Japanese orchestra performance.
 If you can’t make it to the festival this museum holds great insight on how the festival operates, what it stands for, and the festivities that ensue during that period.

 Kashiya Yokocho – This is one for all the sweet-tooths out there!
 Close-by to the main street of Kawagoe is this candy lane that features two rows of old-fashioned candy, gifts, and souvenirs.
 When it first came about, more than 70 storeowners made their living selling sweets here, but now there are only 14, a ghost number of the past.
 Despite this, you will find a plethora of varying types of sweets there to satisfy anybody – from wafers in red bean jam, creamy ice cream made from sweet potatoes, locally made rice crackers, and even seasonal cherry blossom candies!

 Hours: 10:00am – 5:00pm

 More information here: What to do in Kawagoe Japan.

 Japan Countryside #2 – Kurashiki (Okayama)

-Located not far from the city of Okayama, Kurashiki is a small town that’s best known for the canal that flows through alongside the roads and footpaths.
+Located not far from the city of Okayama, Kurashiki is a beautiful town that’s best known for the canal that flows through alongside the roads and footpaths.
 It dates all the way back to the Edo Period, where it was used as an important function of the rice distribution in the area.
 Willow trees now line the canal, creating the picture-perfect photo opportunity.